Things to do in and around Vauxhall, Kennington & the Oval

 Open Days used to be held each month, including demonstrations of a range of skills, usually including punch and matrix making and type casting.
 But these have sadly been discontinued.

 Lambeth Palace, next to Lambeth Bridge dates back to the 1200s.
-But it is usually only open during Open House Weekend (see Free Events: September, below.) or for the Lambeth Parish Fete (Gardens only) in June.
+But it is usually only open during Open House Weekend every September, or for the Lambeth Parish Fete (Gardens only) in June.

 St George's Roman Catholic Cathedral in Lambeth Road SE1, is a Pugin masterpiece re-built after war damage.

 Pictured on the left, St Peter's Church in Liverpool Grove, just off the Walworth Road, is the best preserved of the churches designed by Sir John Soane, one of England's greatest architects.
 The weather vane on top of the dome was controversial at the time the church was consecrated in 1825.
 The son of a bricklayer, Soane was the architect of many famous buildings, including the Royal Hospital in Chelsea and the interiors of 10/11 Downing Street.
 He turned his house at 12 Lincoln's Inn Fields into a wonderful museum, which is still open to the public.